 My informants in Panajachel had been right: there was nothing happening in the village that an average tourist would likely find interesting.
 But my camera had already seen dozens of photo-opportunities.
 I walked outside the village and my camera found even more non-events worthy of its work.
 A few hours — and maybe a hundred photos — later I came across these two sisters.
 Schools were out in Guatemala at the time and the girls were just idly passing the afternoon doing nothing in particular.
 Sometimes even the most mundane events can make for interesting photographs.

-The Kaqchikel Maya are featured in our documentary, Peoples of the World: The Maya.
+The Kaqchikel Maya are featured in our documentary, Ancient and Modern Mayan Peoples.